SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 `F4` - Reset the simulator.
 This simulates unloading and re-loading scrap mechanic.
 If you don't know why that's a crucial thing, skip down to the "Glitches" section below.

 `Shift-F4` - Completely clear the circuit including clearing timers.
-In the game, this can only be done by taking an object off of the lift.
+In the game, this can only be done by putting an object on the lift.

 Gates with a white background indicates it's in the "True" state and those with a gray background are in the "False" state.
 Connections can be light blue or dark blue, and they indicate what the state of the input object was at the start of the tick.
 You use that color to understand why the logic gate is in the state that it's in.